osg-htc/docs/docs/common/registration.md

 The OSG keeps a registry containing active projects, virtual organizations (VOs), resources, and resource downtimes in the [topology Github repository](https://github.com/opensciencegrid/topology/).
-This registry is used for [accounting data](https://gracc.opensciencegrid.org), contact information, and resource availability, particularly if your site is part of the [World LHC Computing Grid](https://en.wikipedia.org/wiki/Worldwide_LHC_Computing_Grid)
+This registry is used for [accounting data](https://gracc.opensciencegrid.org), contact information, and resource availability, particularly if your site is part of the [World LHC Computing Grid](http://wlcg.web.cern.ch/) (WLCG).
-(WLCG).

-Use this page below to learn how to register in the OSG.
+Use this page to learn how to register information in the OSG.

 How to Register
 ---------------

-OSG registry information is stored in [YAML files](https://en.wikipedia.org/wiki/YAML) in the topology Github repository.
+OSG registry information is stored in [YAML files](http://yaml.org/) in the topology Github repository.
 The formatting and locations of the YAML files for the different types of registration data are described in the following table: